 Lula Lake Land Trust is by far one of my favorite waterfalls I have ever been to.
 It’s a private, hidden gem (literally) tucked away on the eastern edge of Lookout Mountain.
-The falls rest on private property where the owners so generously open it up to the public the first and last Saturday of each month (except for holidays).
-They are also open to the public on some Sundays as well.
-Just check out their website to see if they are open before you hop in the car and go.
+The falls rest on private property where the owners so generously open it up to the public by reservation only.
+Just check out their website to see more information about their reservation process.

 Upon arrival, there will be a huge sign at the entrance of the property indicating if it is an open gate day (be warned: they are only open for certain hours, so make sure to get there in enough time to hike in, enjoy, and hike out).
 Once you turn into the property, follow the gravel road for 1.9 miles till you reach a parking lot.
 There, you’ll park or if handicapped, you can keep going to more parking spots available closer to the falls.

 There are several different trails available on the property.
 The Middle Trail, at 2.1 miles to the falls, is the longest of them all.
 There are also many other connector trails to enjoy the beautiful surroundings or shorter trails to the falls.
 The Middle Trail is an easy to moderate hike.
 There are a few inclines here and there, but nothing too terribly hard.
 The majority of the hike is level ground.
 There are several spots to stop and take in the beauty of nature.
 I absolutely recommend going during the fall.
 However, it is beautiful regardless of the time of year you choose to go.
 The crowds are relatively heavy due to the falls only being open to the public a few times a month, on the weekends at that, but it is so worth it.